 Like much else on the islands, dress is casual and modest.
 Both men and women wear wrap-around pieces of material called ‘pareu’ (sarong) around the home, and women sometimes tie them nicely to wear out on a special occasion.

-Cook Islanders produce unique wooden carvings, finely woven hats and black pearl jewellery
+Unique wooden carvings, finely woven hats and black pearl jewellery

 Perhaps most widely recognised are the communally sewn ‘tivaevae’ – colourful and intricate quilts that women piece together in groups.
 These beautiful quilt designs that take many hours to produce often feature flowers, plants, butterflies, and sea-life.